If you don’t scale the mountain, you can’t view the plain.

 - Program Portfolio Management

-The Portfolio Vision represents the highest level of solution definition and governance in an instance of SAFe in the enterprise.
-The decisions that are made here drive the overall economics for the portfolio, and therefore managing the portfolio in an effectively Lean and Agile fashion is a critical concern.
-The Portfolio Vision is captured in a number of additional SAFe constructs, as defined in the sections below.
+The Portfolio Vision represents the highest level of solution definition and governance in a SAFe instance.
+Decisions made here drive the overall economics for the portfolio.
+The Portfolio Vision is captured in a number of additional SAFe constructs, as defined below.

 Value Streams are long-lived series of system definition, development and deployment steps used to build and deploy systems that provide a continuous flow of value to the business or customer.
-The set of Value Streams for an enterprise, or business unit within an enterprise, establishes the relative investment objectives for products and services of that type.
-Each value stream has stable funding for a short, but sustainable period (recommended twice annual updates), so that as value moves, funding for development moves with it.
-If it takes a large number of teams (>10) to build and deliver value in a value stream, then multiple Agile Release Trains are formed for each Investment Theme.
+The set of Value Streams establishes the objectives for products and services in a portfolio.
+Value streams are realized by people, in the construct of the Agile Release Train, or ART.
+If it takes a large number of teams (typically >10–15) to build and deliver value in a value stream, then multiple Agile Release Trains are formed within that stream.
 Value Streams lend themselves to systematic analysis and improvement by the lean tool of Value Stream Mapping.

 - Visualize the flow of epic-level value through analysis and into implementation

-- Limit work in progress to assure flow
+- Limit work potential work in process to help assure flow

-- Drive an effective collaboration with the development teams
+- Drive an early and effective collaboration with the development teams

 - Provide a quantitative basis for economic decision making